Home • Bibles in Your Language • Site Map

 (2) "The Stranger Who Is Among You," James Duren and Rod Wilson, William Carey Library, 1983.
 Used by permission.

-Make a mini poster of this page to hang in your church.
+Make a mini poster of Dr. Ralph Wilson's reflection on diversity to hang in your church.

 More excerpts from "The Stranger Who Is Among You":

 How to Start